eugenielm/Inflaskart/README.md

     python manage.py migrate
     ```

-5. Then in the terminal navigate to the inflaskart project directory, and run
+4. In the terminal, navigate to the inflaskart project directory, and run its
-its server by typing in the following command:
+server by typing in the following command:
     ```sh
     python manage.py runserver
     ```